 This statement sets out the steps we have already taken and are planning to take to help detect modern slavery in our own services, businesses and our supply chains.
-It covers all direct employees, agency workers and externally contracted workers (e.g. consultants).
+It covers all direct employees, agency workers and externally contracted workers (for example consultants).

 This statement covers the reporting period April 2022 to March 2023.

 Organisational structure and supply chains

 Buckinghamshire Council is a new unitary authority covering the county of Buckinghamshire and a population of 547,000 people.
 The council’s vision is to make Buckinghamshire the best place to live, raise a family, work and do business.
 Key priorities include ‘protecting the vulnerable’ and ‘strengthening our communities’.

 The council has an annual budget of £459 million and employs 4146 staff across 6 directorates (Adults & Health, Children Services, Communities, Deputy Chief Executive, Planning, Growth & Sustainability and Resources).
 As a large unitary authority, it has 147 Councillors supported through a cabinet and committee structure.

 The council purchases goods and services and works from 1495 suppliers, across a number of categories.
 It is recognised that the council’s supply chains are global and complex, with many high labour content contracts.
 Modern slavery risks are present throughout the contracting lifecycle and the Council is therefore embedding due diligence into its contract and supplier management programme.